E-d-d-i-e-A/alx-django-blog-capstone/README.md

 Register an Account

-Click "Register" in the navigation
+Click Register in the navigation

 Fill in username, email, and password

-You'll be automatically logged in
+You’ll be automatically logged in

 Create a Post

-Click "New Post" after logging in
+Click New Post after logging in

 Enter title, content, and tags (comma-separated)

-Click "Create Post"
+Click Create Post

 Comment on Posts